Difficult13/dooglys-adapter/README.md

 At the moment, the library supports:

-- Create/Read/Update/Delete methods for products, product categories and sale points.
+- Create/Read/Update/Delete methods for products, product categories and sale points;

-- Create/Read/Update methods for orders.
+- Create/Read/Update methods for orders;

-- Read method for users, warehouses.
+- Read method for users, warehouses;

-The library does not support working with the terminal menu and the loyalty program.
+- Working with terminal menu methods;
+- Working with loyalty methods;

 ## General concept